mbesson/mbesson/README.md

-# Mike Codeur
+# Mathieu
-I'm Mike from France, living in Bali 🌴, FullStack developper and Mentor/Teacher, I do content on Development and Freelancing.
+I'm Mathieu from France, FullStack developper and Mentor/Teacher, I do content on Development and Freelancing.
 I really enjoy learning languages and frameworks like JS and React.

 <!--
-**MikeCodeur/MikeCodeur** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**mbesson/mbesson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 Actually: